cunhapaulo/marpstyle/examples/_TEMPLATE_EXAMPLE.md

 ---
-title       : Example Slides for Theme Orwell author      : Paulo Cunha description : This is an example of how to use my themes keywords    : Marp, Slides, Themes, Marpstyle, Einstein, Bern marp        : true paginate    : true theme       : orwell
+title       : Template Example Slides author      : Paulo Cunha description : This template is to be used as baseline for new themes. keywords    : Marp, Slides, Themes, Marpstyle marp        : true paginate    : true theme       : orwell